e-senturk/G531GD-GT-GU-Hackintosh/README.md

 ## Q.A:
 - Q-) My bios left on black screen what can I do?
-- A-) It's common bug after catalina for avoiding disable fast bios and use opencore for booting.
+- A-) It's common bug after catalina.
+Solution: Disable fast bios and use opencore for booting.
 Easy fix: Just select reset NVRAM option in opencore.

 - Q-) My speaker is not working what can I do?
 - A-) Please don't forget to disable boot logo sound otherwise your speaker won't work.

 - Q-) I am getting kernel panic it says ionvme error what can I do?